 HCLTech and HCL Foundation are also committed to driving cleantech initiatives.

-Freshwater ecosystems around the world are under threat from climate change, with stats predicting that by 2030 the global demand for water will exceed sustainable supply by 40 percent.
+Freshwater ecosystems around the world are under threat from climate change, with stats predicting that by 2030 the global demand for water will exceed sustainable supply by 40%.
 To drive the freshwater conservation and management agenda and support water-focused, tech-driven entrepreneurs, HCLTech has partnered with Uplink to launch a program ‘Aquapreneur Innovation Initiative’.

 “Today, freshwater resources globally are extremely burdened and every fifth child on this planet faces water scarcity,” said Roshni Nadar Malhotra, CEO of HCL Group and Chairperson of HCLTech.
 Through the Aquapreneur Innovation Initiative, we are re-committing to accelerate multi-stakeholder collaboration and innovation in the global freshwater conservation space.”